OilerNetwork/pitchlake_starknet/documentation.md

 **_Example 2: Partially Successful Bid with Refund_**

 - **Scenario:** The round has 30 options to sell.
 OB1 bids 10 ETH at 0.5 ETH per option, and OB2 bids 10 ETH at 1 ETH per option.
 - **Outcome:** The clearing price is set at 0.5 ETH to sell all 30 options.
 OB2, with the higher bid price, gets priority and receives 20 options.
 OB1 receives the remaining 10 options.
-OB2's 10 ETH is fully converted into premium, while 5 ETH of OB1's bid is used for premiums (buying 10 options), and the remaining 5 ETH is refundable.
+OB2's 10 ETH is fully converted into premium, while only 5 ETH of OB1's bid is used for premiums (buying 10 options).
+OB1's remaining 5 ETH is refundable.
-- **Note**: A clearing price > 0.5 ETH would not sell all 30 options, the goal of the auction is to sell all options for the highest price it can.
+- **Note**: A clearing price > 0.5 ETH would not sell all 30 options, the goal of the auction is to sell as many options as it can, even if it can make more premiums by selling fewer options at a higher price.
-  - Question: what if we can make more money by not selling all the options ? i.e OB1 (10ETH, 0.5ETH) and OB2 (20ETH, 1).
-In this case we can sell all 30 @0.5 for 15 ETH, but could have sold 20 @1 for 20ETH ?

 **_Example 3: Maximizing Revenue by Setting a Higher Clearing Price_**